 © 2010 by Don Bell

-The traditional ice cream soda recipe calls for a delicious combination of ice cream, soda syrup flavoring, and soda water to make a creamy, frosty beverage with wide appeal.
+The typical old fashioned ice cream soda recipe calls for a delicious combination of ice cream, soda syrup flavoring, and soda water to make a creamy, frosty beverage with wide appeal.

-Use my easy step-by-step method for making an authentic ice cream soda.
+Use my easy step-by-step method to make authentic ice cream sodas.
 It's based on the original pharmacy soda fountain formula used by soda jerks.
-Just follow the easy steps below:
+Simply follow the easy steps below:

 Put two to four tablespoonfuls of flavored soda syrup into a tall frosty soda glass by carefully drizzling it down around the sides of the glass.